 The ninja also comes with several attachments like a double-sides shredder and slicer for even French-fries and cheese shredding.
 This is just perfect for daily use, you’ll get the most out of this.

-Choose from the giant 72 ounce blender jar for family gatherings or the individual smoothie cups to take with you.
-The single-serve cup are so useful, especially for the morning/post workout scenarios, just pop the blade in, blend for 2-3 seconds, replace with the sippy cap and you’re ready to enjoy.
+Choose from the giant 72-ounce blender jar for family gatherings or the individual smoothie cups to take with you.
+The single-serve cup is so useful, especially for the morning/post workout scenarios, just pop the blade in, blend for 2-3 seconds, replace with the sippy cap and you’re ready to enjoy.
 5-minutes max quick smoothies.